GiacomoAdamo/MLP-RBF-networks/README.md

 ### Target problem

-Shallow Feedforward Neural Network (FNN) (one only hidden layer) were built, both a MLP and a RBF network, that provides the model f(x) which approximates the true function
+Shallow Feedforward Neural Network (FNN) (one only hidden layer) is built, both a MLP and a RBF network, that provides the model f(x) which approximates the true function
  F. We denote by π the hyper-parameters of the network to be settled by means of an heuristic procedure and ω the parameters to be settled by minimizing the regularized training error: